Gifted and Talented Education (GATE)

 Program Options - Elementary

 Once identified, students are clustered in at least one class at each grade level on every school site.
-Focus is placed on the development of critical thinking skills and problem solving activities, and sustained academic success.
+Focus is placed on the development of critical thinking skills and problem-solving activities, and sustained academic success.
 Curriculum is modified to meet student needs.
 Accelerated or extended learning opportunities are provided as appropriate.
-Students are encouraged to participate in optional activities provided by the school [Lunch Lab and/or ACES (After Class Enrichment Series)], district ("Fun Fridays"), and local colleges and/or community events.
+Students are encouraged to participate in optional activities provided by the school (during lunch or after school), district "ACES" (After Class Enrichment Series), and local colleges and/or community events.

 "Solve It Day" sponsored by the District at different school locations.